 If you have been trying for a child naturally for 6 months or longer with no success, it is time to get in to see a doctor.
 Many women over the age of 40 will find they have diminished ovarian reserve (DOR).
 This is completely natural and normal.
 Regardless of what your test results are, a natural therapy plan may greatly increase your chances of a successful pregnancy.
 It does not matter if you are going for IUI or IVF or using a donor egg, simple natural preparation can still be done.
 A natural therapy plan may increase your chances of a successful medical procedure as well.

-So what will your medical options be if you find out you do have low ovarian reserve?
+What will your medical options be if you find out you do have low ovarian reserve?
 Depending what your ovarian reserve is determined as, they may suggest Clomid to stimulate ovulation, intrauterine insemination (IUI), in vitro fertilization (IVF), or an egg donor (if your reserve is extremely low), or suggest hormonal medications.
 If you are planning to do any of the medical options I just mentioned, you can still follow a natural therapy plan prior to beginning any hormonal medications for those procedures.
 For example you could prepare naturally for an upcoming IVF.
 We always encourage couples to continue eating well and exercising through any type of fertility plan regardless if it is natural or medical.

 Natural Therapy Plan for Women Trying to Conceive Over 40